 The first two longplayers by Mr. B are no longer available, for mysterious reasons that only his enormous legal team know about.
 However, they allowed him to release this compilation album, featuring the best ditties from “Flattery Not Included” and “I Say”.
 The former was his debut and some might say most hip-hoppy offering, while the second (still a few rare copies available from below, by the by) taking the listener on a magical journey into the heart of acid house, via George Formby, Terry-Thomas and Champagne Charlie.

-The 82nd edition of The Chap cracks open a bottle of bubbly before a Union Jack.
+The 83rd edition of The Chap whispers from behind a mask.
 Contents include More...

 © The Chap Magazine.